Ridbowt/TrayFlag/README.md

 ## Features

 *   **Real-time Tray Icon:** Instantly see the country flag of your current IP.
+*   **Intelligent IP Monitoring:** The application now smartly monitors your external IP address, requesting full geolocation data (country, city, ISP) only when your IP changes.
+This approach significantly reduces the number of requests to geolocation services, making the app more efficient and reliable.
+*   **Resilient Operation:** If geolocation services are temporarily unavailable or hit rate limits, the application will continue to display your IP address, providing essential information while waiting for services to recover.
 *   **Detailed Information:** A clean tooltip shows your IP, country code, city, and provider.
 The context menu provides full, unabbreviated details.
 *   **Interactive History:** View and copy your last 3 IP locations directly from the menu.
 *   **Adaptive Updates:** An intelligent timer saves resources by switching between a fast "active" mode and a slower "idle" mode.
+Update intervals are now more dynamic for smoother background operation.
 *   **Fully Portable:** Leaves no traces in the registry.
 All settings are stored in a local `TrayFlag.ini` file.
 *   **Customizable:** A user-friendly settings dialog to control update intervals, notifications, sound, and autostart behavior.
 *   **Multilingual:** Supports multiple languages with auto-detection of your system's language on first launch.